 All staff are aware of indicators that may signal that children are at risk from, or involved with, serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.
+These may include persistent, regular or increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+Unexplained gifts, including online tokens or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.